Zhou-lab-SUDA/Genomic_China_Acinetobacter/README.md

 - assess hierarchical structure of dissemination

 In addition, cities were stratified into hierarchical categories
-(e.g., mega cities, provincial capitals, non-provincial cities),
+(mega cities, provincial capitals, non-provincial cities, [Source from China government](https://www.ndrc.gov.cn/xwdt/ztzl/xxczhjs/ghzc/201605/t20160509_971910.html)),
 and their relative contributions to transmission were quantified.

 These analyses constitute the majority of **Extended Data Figure 3**.

 <p align="center">
   <img src="images/figure1.png" width="600" alt="EDF3">
 </p>

 ### Dissemination distance and velocity estimation

-Spatial dissemination dynamics were estimated following a phylogeny-based framework inspired by recent work on bacterial transmission dynamics (Nature, 2024).
+Spatial dissemination dynamics were estimated following a phylogeny-based framework inspired by recent work from Belman et al. on bacterial transmission dynamics ([Nature, 2024](https://doi.org/10.1038/s41586-024-07626-3)).

 For each phylogenetic branch associated with a geographic transition,
 transmission velocity was conservatively defined as: